Is it Safe to Drink the Water in Israel?

 Israel's water is superb, even tap water.

-Wherever you go in the country, you can be assured that tap water in a restaurant, and water from public fountains found in big cities like Tel Aviv and Jerusalem to small towns in the Galilee and the Golan Heights is perfectly safe.
-You can also totally trust on-site water coolers when you're touring Masada and the Dead Sea or any other tourist favorite spots.
+Wherever you go in the country, you can be assured that tap water in a restaurant, and water from public fountains found in big cities is perfectly safe.
+You can also totally trust on-site water coolers whether you're taking a day trip in Jerusalem, visiting northern Israel, touring Masada and the Dead Sea, or any other tourist favorite spots.

 And one tip we always give our clients is to keep filling up your bottle, whenever you have the opportunity.
 Whether you’ve brought your own thermos flask from home or are just refilling from a plastic bottle you purchased here, it’s completely free.